Connect with others who understand.

 But how is effectiveness measured?
 Briefly, there are three main ways doctors monitor the effectiveness of an MS treatment.
 A doctor’s recommendations on whether to continue or switch medications are mainly based on:

-• MRI results and lab tests that measure disease progression
+• MRI results and lab tests that measure MS disease progression by analyzing lesions in the brain and spinal cord

 • The frequency of MS relapses (also called disease flares or MS episodes)